stargatedaw/stargate/docs/troubleshooting/linux_install.md

 # All distros: AppImage
 The new AppImage is a portable executable that is meant to be used on almost any Linux distro, without the need to install.
-Simply download, run:
+Simply download, extract the `.tar.gz` file, then either run the AppImage from the command line, or double click from a file browser.
+Some distro security features may cause issues, you can also run the AppImage from the command line with:
 ```
-chmod +x /path/to/download/folder/StargateDAW*.AppImage
+# Only do this once per release
+./StargateDAW*.AppImage --appimage-extract
+mv squashfs-root/ stargatedaw/
+# Each time you want to run
+./stargatedaw/AppRun
 ```

-, then either run the AppImage from the command line, or double click from a file browser.
+If the engine is crashing, it probably means that the version of portaudio and portmidi that are packaged are not compatible with your distro.
+You can try installing those packages from your distro.

 ## Portable install mode
 NOTE: